Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/billing-systems/OBA Billing System.md

 :::tip Tip

-If you would like to use autorefill option in the platform dashboard, you should tick the “I’d like to use PayPal for future payments to {hoster’s name}” line as it is shown below:
+If you would like to use autorefill option in the platform dashboard, you should tick the “I’d like to use PayPal for future payments to `{hoster's name}`” line as it is shown below:

 <div style={{
     display:'flex',